 Melissa: So speaking of your style, I want to know what informs your particular style and aesthetic in design.

 Latasha: I grew up a tomboy.
 I grew up too, to be honest, on the less fortunate side.
 I got a lot of hand-me-downs and stuff like that when I was growing up.
 I had to make the best of what I could.
-I had to live in my imagination.
+For the indoors, I had a cool removable wallpaper plastered on the walls of my room and a few DIY decor items.
+But for my clothes, I had to live in my imagination.
 It’s funny but I’m thirty-four now, and I still live in my imagination.
 So I would create pieces that I knew I could wear more than once.
 And that comes from having to improvise when I was younger.
 Like I know if I wear a pair of jeans two or three times this week, I have to change the top.
 So that’s what pushed me in my aesthetic, too.
 Like layering pieces and using simple pieces so that you can wear things a lot of times and style it many different ways and people wouldn’t be bothered by it.
 You know what I mean?
 So that was one thing and then my being a tomboy – for sure – was the building of the urban and streetwear aesthetic that I have.
 So it was a mixture of all of that.
 And then just making stuff for the everyday woman that they (women) could just put on with heels or sneakers.

 Latasha: I’ve been sewing since the age of seven.
 My background started with my grandmother.
 She made clothes for a living.
 My mom sewed, all my siblings sewed, I fell in love with it at the age of eight.
 That’s when I really can remember making something and wearing it.